CN3ves/5-/docs/index.md

 3) The chose skill level (affected by common equipment)
 4) Effect and situational modifiers (called effects)
 5) The ever increased strain penalty

+**skill fatigue**

+**abilities**
+abilitiesa are attached to skills: if an ability fail, it defaults to the base skill for success, but with a drawback

 ### 2.4 Conflict effects
 [go to top](#table-of-contents)